alwex/php-deploy/README.md

     }

     /**
-     * check if the command has been correctly executed
+     * optionally you may check if the command has been
-     * critical commands may be validated before continuing *
+     * correctly done
+     *
      * @throw \RuntimeException
-     * @return void
      */
     public function afterRun() {

         $expectedValue = 'hello';
         $fileContent = file_get_contents("/tmp/hello.txt");